Diary (Alicia Keys song)

 "Diary" is a song by American singer-songwriter Alicia Keys from her second studio album, The Diary of Alicia Keys (2003).
 Written by Keys and Kerry Brothers, Jr. and produced by Keys, the song features the American group Tony!
 Toni!
 Toné! on bass, piano, guitar, organ and Wurlitzer, while Jermaine Paul provides uncredited additional vocals.
 It was released on May 24, 2004, as the album's third single.
 At one time, "Diary" had been released as a double A-side with "If I Ain't Got You".

 "Diary" was nominated for Best R&B Performance by a Duo or Group with Vocals at the 2005 Grammy Awards.
 The song peaked at number eight on the Billboard Hot 100 and number two on the Hot R&B/Hip-Hop Songs.
 Its Hani remixes topped the Hot Dance Club Play chart in late 2004.

 Critical reception

 Mark Anthony Neal of PopMatters said the "sparse production" of the song "gives Keys ample space to work out her ideas."
+Vibe's Jessica Bennett called the song an "R&B classic" and described it as "dark and moody, yet is filled with passion lyrically, musically and vocally, with both Keys and featured artist Jermaine Paul turning in a stellar vocal performances".